Karen is a graphic designer, creative thinker, artist, writer and generally an ideas person that loves to try new things.

 Once you have decided which art and crafts show to rent a stall at, you will want everything to run smoothly.
 For this, you will need to make sure you have everything you need to give your potential customers a pleasant and memorable buying experience.
 This will encourage them to remember you and become repeat customers in the future.

 Selling at a craft fair can be very fun and lucrative.
-There's nothing better than meeting your market face-to-face, to see first hand how they react to your creations.
-With a little preparation, your day can be stress-free and comfortable while you forge connections, build your brand and make money!
+There's nothing better than meeting your market face-to-face to see firsthand how they react to your creations.
+With a little preparation, your day can be stress-free and comfortable while you forge connections, build your brand, and make money!

-First and foremost you need stock!
-It is generally advised to create at least twice as much stock as you can display (without crowding) at a time, until you become more experienced at shows.
+First and foremost, you need stock!
+It is generally advised to create at least twice as much stock as you can display (without crowding) at a time until you become more experienced at shows.
 Make sure you have plenty of your best-selling items too.

 It is important that you are comfortable throughout the day and you have everything you need to complete sales, including bags and marketing materials, such as business cards.

 If you sell items to wear, take along a mirror so people can try things on and see how they look.
-If you sell jewellery for piercings, make sure you also have sanitizer and cotton wool to clean items afterward.
+If you sell jewelry for piercings, make sure you also have sanitizer and cotton wool to clean items afterward.

-Below is a list of items recommended for those running a stall, to cover all circumstances.
+Below is a list of items recommended for those running a stall to cover all circumstances.

 Craft Show Checklist

-Pen & Paper
+Pen & paper

-Folding Chair (If not supplied)
+Folding chair (If not supplied)